Lukkai/dotNet_Thread/README.md

-# WeatherStation
+# ASP Webpage WeatherStation
-Basic WeatherStation using API, JSON and EntityFramework

-Parameter: city
+Repository for dotnet lab course.
+We build our first ASP Web page for our previously created WeatherStation app.